Brand Momentum Vision One

 What is Brand Momentum?

 Brand Momentum refers to the growth potential for your brand and its likely future trajectory.
-The metric measures the extent to which your brand is seen to be growing or declining against your competitors.
+The metric measures the extent to which your brand is perceived to be growing or declining relative to your competitors.

 Brand Momentum is one of the strongest indicators of growth.
 It shows the potential for a brand to grow more than any other metric.
-Momentum works on the Wisdom of Crowds and despite no individual likely to know, collectively consumers have a knack for knowing which brands are likely to be growing and which aren’t.
+Momentum works on the Wisdom of Crowds, and despite no individual likely knowing, consumers collectively have a knack for knowing which brands are likely to be growing and which aren’t.

 Why is it important?